In combat sports, it is often stated:

 - Learn to anticipate the movements of your opponent: Which movements or attacks do they consistently repeat?
 How can you exploit those repetitive movements?
 Repetition is good in training, but not good in sparring.
 In fighting, repetition leads to well-versed opponents using an opponent’s repetition to their disadvantage.

-I teach students to attack with explosiveness and surprise, as if they are catching a fly.
+I teach students to attack with explosiveness and surprise as if they are catching a fly.
 Catching flies requires relaxing, exhaling, and then reacting without thinking.
-The fastest fighters learn to move without thinking because they have practiced the move thousands of times.
-When a fighter needs to think of their next move, their reaction time for their brain to tell their fist or foot to move will take time – especially in front of an experienced fighter who has the experience and muscle memory to execute the same move.
+The fastest fighters learn to move without thinking because they have practiced that move thousands of times.
+When a fighter needs to think of their next move, their reaction time for their brain to tell their fist or foot to move takes time – especially in front of an experienced fighter who has the experience and muscle memory to execute the same move.